By Cortland Pfeffer and Irwin Ozborne

 The father-figure God is dead.
 He has to be, in order for us to move forward.
 This interpretation of God has done more harm than good.
 It is a fairy tale that causes fear in children, has caused countless wars to be fought, and has caused many folks to keep secrets in shame rather than live their lives openly, as they are (religious intolerance of divorce and homosexuality are prime examples).

-As George Carlin eloquently stated:
+As the late George Carlin eloquently stated:

 “Religion easily has the greatest bullshit story ever told.
 Think about it, religion has actually convinced people that there’s an invisible man… living in the sky… who watches everything you do, every minute of every day.
 And the invisible man has a list of ten special things that he does not want you to do.
 And if you do any of these ten things, he has a special place full of fire and smoke and burning and torture and anguish where he will send to live and suffer and burn and choke and scream and cry forever and ever ’til the end of time… but he loves you… He loves you and he needs money.
 He always needs money!
 He is all powerful, all perfect, all knowing, and all wise.
 Somehow he just can’t handle money!
 Religions take in billions of dollars, they pay no taxes, and they always need a little more.”